jameshughes89/cs2XX-ComputerArchitecture/site/topics/memory/memory.rst

 Memory
 ******

+* Until now, all circuits discussed made no use of stored information
-* Storing data for later use is an important function of a typical digital computer
+* However, storing data for later use is an important function of a typical digital computer
 * Memory can be used to store

     * Data, such as the value of a variable